Rikamo1/odin-landing-page/README.md

 # Odin landing Page
-This in a tutorial project by [TheOdinProject] (https://theodinproject.com)
+This in a tutorial project by [TheOdinProjectv] (https://www.theodinproject.com/)